Locations:

 Symptoms and Causes

-• Fast breathing or holding their breath during feedings.
+• Fast or labored breathing during feedings

-• Wet-sounding voice or cry after feeding.
+• Wet-sounding voice or cry after eating

 Advertisement